Course Number: 133/134

 Advanced Placement English Language and Composition includes works from American Literature in chronological order, but the majority of the course focuses on works of nonfiction in a variety of rhetorical contexts.
 This is a “college course [that] provides students with opportunities to write about a variety of subjects from a variety of disciplines and to demonstrate an awareness of audience and purpose.”
 The course’s emphasis on expository, analytical, argumentative, researched, and personal writing will help students develop their skills in a variety of contexts.
 Additionally, students will learn to synthesize various sources in their own writing and analyze graphics, political cartoons, and advertisements as visual texts.

-- Additional texts will be provided by instructor.
+Supplemental texts will be provided in PDF or another format by the instructor.

 Level of Difficulty: